evgenyb/aks-workshops/01-aks-and-k8s-101/labs/lab-04/readme.md

 Request timed out.
 ```

 How can we test our application?
 One common solution is to run a test pod that you can attach to and run interactive shell commands from inside the pod.
 There are several well known images for such a tasks, one of them called [busybox](https://busybox.net/), but the image we will use is [busyboxplus:curl](https://hub.docker.com/r/radial/busyboxplus).
-This is because it contains `curl` command that need for our testing.
+Mainly because it contains `curl` command that we need for our testing.

 ```bash
 # Run pod as interactive shell
 kubectl run curl -i --tty --rm --restart=Never --image=radial/busyboxplus:curl -- sh

 # Here is prompt from withing the pod
 [ root@curl:/ ]$